manuelalejandrojimeneztorres/online-survey-management-system/README.md

 ## Acknowledgments

 - https://github.com/tcrurav.
-A great teacher whose motivation and knowledge have made this project possible.
+An outstanding mentor whose expertise and guidance were instrumental in making this project a reality.
 - https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.
 A very complete template for README.md files.